jeremy-shannon/CarND-Vehicle-Detection/README.md

 # Udacity Self-Driving Car Engineer Nanodegree Program
 ## Vehicle Detection Project

+*Find the original instructions for this project in [Udacity's repo](https://github.com/udacity/CarND-Vehicle-Detection)*

 ---

 The goals / steps of this project are the following: